-Community Employment Options (CEO) helps Virginia Beach citizens diagnosed with an intellectual disability find meaningful remunerative jobs.
+Community Employment Options (CEO) helps Virginia Beach citizens diagnosed with Community Employment Options (CEO) helps Virginia Beach citizens diagnosed with intellectual and mental health disabilities find meaningful remunerative jobs.
 CEO services enhance community integration through placement in group or individual employment that increase their earning power, enhance their self-image, and create a sense of pride in their achievements.
 CEO also provides pre-vocational services that focus on developing basic work skills for individuals interested in future employment opportunities.

 Community Employment Options exists to provide Virginia Beach citizens with intellectual disabilities with efficient effective employment services that will:

 •Increase their opportunities to participate in all aspects of the community

 Supported Employment Services

 CEO provides Supported Employment services, a highly individualized program aimed at matching the skills and interests of job applicants to positions in which they could be successful.
 Services include assessment, job development, on-the-job-training, and ongoing supports, such as further skills development, advocacy, and crisis intervention.